ceedee666/opensap_python_intro/exercises/HOWTO.md

 - test the standard output of a user program

+# Linting

+- Copy-Paste `style_test.py` and `default.pylintrc` to the exercise
+- Copy-Paste the following *default feedback message* into text box:
+    - The formatting of your code differs from the recommendation.
+Please check the details below.
+- Set Score for linting file to 0
+- **Done**

 # Naming schemes for exercises in CodeOcean

 ## Rules for file names: